-- The first section deals with the number of measured magnets in the last two months and the assembly data (X-section type and shim size). - In the second section we have the summary of the measured field quality of all collared coils versus beam dynamics targets.
+- The first section deals with the number of measured magnets in the last two months and the assembly data (cross-section type and shim size). - In the second section we have the summary of the measured field quality of all collared coils versus beam dynamics targets.
 This gives a quick overview of the best guess for the status of field quality versus beam dynamics. - The third section is devoted to trends in field quality. - The trend plots show multipole moving averages for each manufacturer versus the magnet progressive number2.
 Each marker is the average of 5 measurements: - the collared coil characterized by the progressive number in the horizontal axis - the two collared coils previously produced by the same Firm - the two collared coils produced afterwards by the same Firm - We always give plots for the collared coil measurements, except the case of bending strength where also cold masses measurements are adding important information.
 When comparing these cold masses to collared coils, one has to take into account that usually the last 60 collared coils have not yet become cold masses, and therefore a different pattern has to be expected in the end of the plot (see Figs. 9-10, and 11-12). - o We give the reduction to nominal shims only for b3.
 Now shims are nearly always nominal. - Correlations are not presented in the standard plot 'warm-vs-cold', but rather as a trend plot of the offset between warm and cold vs the magnet progressive number.
-In this way we can visualize trends in correlations and the type of sampling that is being carried out at 1.9 K. - From this report on, all plots give integral values (i.e. including contribution of coil heads).
-This gives in some cases an offset in the y scale with respect to plots of the previous reports, corresponding to the head contribution. - The final Section is devoted to field quality used to detect a faulty assembly procedure.
+In this way we can visualize trends in correlations and the type of sampling that is being carried out at 1.9 K. - All plots give integral values (i.e. including contribution of coil heads). - The final Section is devoted to field quality used to detect a faulty assembly procedure.